jrajaniemi/hoogit/README.md

 # Configuration

 1. Add your Github Webhook secret
-2. Add paths to your projects (Master and Stagig)
+2. Add paths to your projects (Master and Staging)